Suovetaurilia: Circumambulation

 The first step was to lead the three animals around the boundaries of the land to be blessed, pronouncing the following words:

 Cum divis volentibus quodque bene eveniat, mando tibi, Mani, uti illace suovitaurilia fundum agrum terramque meam quota ex parte sive circumagi sive circumferenda censeas, uti cures lustrare.

 "That with the good help of the gods success may crown our work, I bid thee, Manius, to take care to purify my farm, my land, my ground with this suovetaurilia, in whatever part thou thinkest best for them to be driven or carried around."

-"Manius" in this passage may be an obscure minor deity, related to the Manes, or may be the equivalent of English John Doe.
+"Manius" in this passage has been interpreted as a slave, land manager, soothsayer, or perhaps generic name, possibly equivalent to English John Doe.
+Alternatively, the classicist Roger Woodard proposes that this "Manius" may have functioned as the masculine equivalent of the chthonic goddess Mania.
+According to Woodard, this god Manius may be identical with the Manius described by the 1st-century BCE Roman author Varro, who writes that—according to another author named Procilius—a crack opened in the earth at the Lacus Curtius, and then the haruspices reported that a god named Manius demanded that the bravest Roman citizen must plunge into the hole.
+If the interpretation of "Manius" as a god is accepted, then it is perhaps unusual for Cato to issue direct commands to the divinity, saying "I bid you, Manius" ("Mando, tibi Mani").
+It may perhaps parallel Hittite traditions, wherein another chthonic deity—the Sun goddess of the Earth—can also be addressed without much adoration or respect.
+The presence of underworld themes in the suovetaurilia would connect with the Old Indic Sautramani rite, another tripartite sacrifice in which libations are offered to the Pitri, spirits of the deceased, to ensure their purification.

 Sacrificial prayer

-Before the sacrifice is performed, an extended prayer to Mars must be made.
-It is written in an archaic metrical and incantatory form; even in Old Latin, the prayer contains many rhetorical figures such as alliteration and liberal use of merisms and antithesis.
+Cato instructs that, prior to the sacrifice, the suppliant must perform a libation to Janus and Jupiter also must utter an extended prayer to Mars.
+The prayer is written in an archaic metrical and incantatory form; even in Old Latin, the prayer contains many rhetorical figures such as alliteration and liberal use of merisms and antithesis.
 It illustrates the metrical and poetic format of polytheistic prayers.
 Calvert Watkins versifies the text as follows: